MartinThoma/MartinThoma.github.io/_posts/2016-07-19-tf-xor-tutorial.md

     <figcaption class="text-center">Decision boundary of the trained network.</figcaption>
 </figure>

+I recommend reading the [Tensorflow Whitepaper](http://download.tensorflow.org/paper/whitepaper2015.pdf) if you want to understand Tensorflow better.

 ## Footnotes

  [^1]: Softmax is similar to the sigmoid function, but with normalization.

  [^2]: Actually, we don't want this.
 The probability of any class should never be exactly zero as this might cause problems later.
 It might get very very small, but should never be 0.

+ [^3]: Backpropagation is only a clever implementation of gradient descent.
+It belongs to the bigger class of iterative descent algorithms.

   [1]: http://i.stack.imgur.com/YD9IS.png
   [2]: http://i.stack.imgur.com/awAz8.png